JamesRandall/AccidentalFish.ExpressionParser/README.md

 Variables allow for the values to be retrieved at the time of evaluation or can be useful as placeholders when the expression tree is being used to translate into a different format.

+Strings should begin and end with the " character for example:

+    length("hello world")

+The escape sequence \" can be used to include the " character as part of a string.

 ### Functions

 Function nodes derive from the FunctionNode class and when expressed in an expression string take the typical form of: